 The day began with a jog to Paddington, before a train then whisked me to this city of spires in which I had spent four years as a student.
 Although not entirely an island, at least not physically, the city is bounded by rivers running off both the Cotswolds to the West and the Chilterns to the East.
 One hundred and fifty years ago this was causing a considerable drainage problem and it was one that Ruskin had set about fixing in one small area by building a stone road.
-This would allow carriage traffic from a nearby village to gain access both to its immediate neighbour and also perhaps more importantly to Oxford stood nearby.
-The geography is fairly complicated but essentially there are several tributaries to the Thames out to the West.
+This would allow carriage traffic running through a nearby village to gain access both to its immediate neighbour and also perhaps more importantly to Oxford stood nearby.
+The geography is fairly complicated but essentially there are several tributaries of the Thames out to the West.
 One encounters these leaving the city along the Botley road.
-But such was the impact of these waterways on the landscape in Ruskin’s day, that one needed to navigate these over a series of small wooden bridges before embarking a ferry to cross a further tributary at North Hinksey.
+But such was the impact of these waterways on the landscape in Ruskin’s day, that one needed to navigate them over a series of small wooden bridges before embarking a ferry to cross a further tributary at North Hinksey.

 This week’s 9 pictures are from this run round Oxford’s meadows and also include a visit to Modern Art Oxford.

 Daniel Buren at Modern Art Oxford in Kaleidoscope Mystics and Rationalists.
 Colour interventions in the gallery space.

 Dan Graham at Modern Art Oxford in Kaleidoscope Mystics and Rationalists.
 Text that appears before Dan Graham’s filmed performance of two people.
 The performers each discuss the other’s behaviour, one, past and the other, possible future.